TwitchCon: 2022: San Diego

 However, many people were critical of the San Diego event.
 One of the more notable criticisms of the event was the lack of security protocols in place for exhibitors, resulting in overcrowded venues and reported stalking incidents.
 Legion by Lenovo and Intel hosted an interactive exhibit that involved attendees dueling in an arena using large padded instruments and landing in a pit of foam cubes.
 However, the arena was not padded properly, with two feet of foam cubes resting on a concrete floor, causing people to land with significant force, resulting in various injuries.

 Actress and Twitch Streamer Adriana Chechik reported that she had broken her back in several places after landing, and she had to undergo surgery to set the fracture with a rod implant, as well as terminate her newly discovered pregnancy.
 Lenovo and Intel both remained silent on the matter.
 Chechik posted on social media that neither Intel, Lenovo, or Twitch had contacted her directly about the incident.

-At TwitchCon San Diego, Twitch did not announce a location for the next TwitchCon event during the closing ceremony, breaking years-old tradition.
+At TwitchCon 2022, Twitch did not announce a location for the next TwitchCon event during the closing ceremony, breaking the years-old tradition.

-2023 Las Vegas
+2023: Las Vegas

-TwitchCon North America took place at the Las Vegas Convention Center in Las Vegas, Nevada, on October 20–22, marking the first time the event was hosted outside of California.
+TwitchCon North America 2023 took place at the Las Vegas Convention Center in Las Vegas, Nevada, on October 20–22, marking the first time the event was hosted outside of California.
 With over 30,000 attendees, the event featured key platform updates, including new collaboration tools, expanded emote slots, and enhanced safety measures like chat warnings and policies against doxxing and swatting.
 Panels, meet-and-greets, and product demos from brands like Elgato and Corsair added to the interactive experience, making it a memorable event for the streaming community.

-2024 San Diego
+2024: San Diego

-TwitchCon North America made its return to the San Diego Convention Center in California from September 20–22, 2024, marking its first time back in San Diego since 2022, after being held in Las Vegas in 2023.
-During the opening ceremony of TwitchCon NA 2024, Mary Kish, Twitch's Director of Community Marketing, kicked off the event.
-As part of the ceremony, Twitch announced a $100,000 donation to Alveus Sanctuary, which was received by its founder, Maya Higa.
+TwitchCon North America made its return to the San Diego Convention Center in California from September 20–22, 2024, marking its first time back in San Diego since 2022.
+The opening ceremony was kicked off by Mary Kish, Twitch's Director of Community Marketing.
+As part of the ceremony, Twitch announced a $100,000 donation to Alveus Sanctuary, which was received by its founder, Twitch Streamer Maya Higa.
 Additionally, Twitch revealed the dates for the following year's event, reviving the tradition of announcing future TwitchCon dates during the convention for the first time since 2022.